pepaslabs/GlitchyTable/README.md

 [![gif 1](http://zippy.gfycat.com/HeavyEmbellishedIceblueredtopzebra.gif)](http://gfycat.com/HeavyEmbellishedIceblueredtopzebra)

+The result is a `UITableView` UX which is tollerant of 100ms of data model lag.

 ## Conclusion

 Populating `UITableViewCells` asynchronously ensures that your `UITableView` scrolling performance is decoupled from your data model performance.